Open-Telecoms-Data/standard-development-handbook/docs/style/schema_style_guide.md

 ## Guidelines

 * Avoid multiple representations of the same fact where possible.
 A user should, ideally, have a single way of answering a given question.
 Having multiple representations of the same fact also introduces the possibility of inconsistent values.
 Some exceptions:
-  * The fact is external to the contracting process but serves a common need.
+  * The fact is external to the network but serves a common need.
 For example, an organisation's ID from a company register is sufficient to identify it.
 However, it is a common need to get organisation names.
 As such, we include a field for an organisations name, so that users can avoid the extra step of performing a lookup against the corporate register.
   * The fact is calculated from details that are unpublished.
 * Avoid adding fields for facts that can be calculated from other fields.
 This introduces the possibility of inconsistent values.
 Some exceptions:
   * The fact can't be calculated in all cases.
 For example, because the fields needed to calculate it may not be published until a later date.